dyarawilliams/100-days-of-code/r1-log.md

 ### R1D8
 Completed Responsive Web Design Principles section on freeCodeCamp and I'm applying it.
 Worked on the web page that I have named Applied Accessibility thinking about changing the name and adding more info.

+### R1D9
+Watched a video on Responsive Web Design - HTML & CSS on freeCodeCamp youtube channel.
+Made some changes to the previous site I've been working on for the past few days.